*Subject to approval from NZQA and the Nursing Council of New Zealand

 What is an enrolled nurse?

-As an enrolled nurse, your role is to provide nursing care in a variety of healthcare settings, including acute care, rehabilitation, and mental health.
+Nursing is a partnership between family/whānau, health consumers and community.
+As an enrolled nurse, your role is to provide nursing care in a variety of healthcare settings, including acute care, facilitating and support with rehabilitation, and mental health.
 You’ll work under the direction of a registered nurse or other registered health practitioner and together you’ll make sure your patients receive quality care.

 Why become an enrolled nurse?